Numerical Calculation of Coulomb Corrections in Forward Elastic $p^\uparrow\!\!\;{p}$ and ${p}^\uparrow\!{A}$ Scattering: Introduction

 The primary goal of this paper is to provide clear guidance for the numerical calculation of Coulomb corrections, which are essential for completing the HJET $A_\text{N}^{pA}$ data analysis.
 The estimates are based on the eikonal approach,\cite{Franco:1973ei,Cahn:1982nr}, and the amplitudes are normalized according to the conventions of Ref.\,\cite{Kopeliovich:2023xtu}.
 Technical details of the calculations are summarized in the Appendix.

-It will be shown that Coulomb corrections to all relevant $p^{\uparrow}p$ and $p^{\uparrow}A$ amplitudes---including electromagnetic and hadronic, non-flip and spin-flip---can be computed with the required accuracy without introducing a fictitious photon mass.
-In addition, the effect of the soft magnetic photon correction to the hadronic non-flip amplitude---also interpretable as an absorptive correction to the electromagnetic spin-flip amplitude\,\cite{Kopeliovich:2023xtu}---will be accurately evaluated.
+It will be shown that Coulomb corrections to all relevant $p^{\uparrow}p$ and $p^{\uparrow}A$ amplitudes --- including electromagnetic and hadronic, nonflip and spin-flip --- can be computed with the required accuracy without introducing a fictitious photon mass.
+In addition, the effect of the soft magnetic photon correction to the hadronic nonflip amplitude --- also interpretable as an absorptive correction to the electromagnetic spin-flip amplitude\,\cite{Kopeliovich:2023xtu} --- will be accurately evaluated.